xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

    :alt: DUMMY instance property
    :align: center

-Please note: at least in our case, there is nothing change to monitor shutter status from CCD/TV camera interface or FEI's Jave program
+Please note: at least in our case, there is nothing change to reflect shutter status from either CCD/TV camera interface or FEI's
-"Shutter Blanker Monitor".
-This is probably due to Gatan camera is "external" camera.
+   Jave program "Shutter Blanker Monitor".
+This is probably due to Gatan camera being an "external" camera.

-To make absolutely sure the shutter is working properly, check it with burn marker method.
+To make absolutely sure the shutter is working properly, it is better to check it with burn marker method.
 You lift large screen and wait for sometime and take an image of ice sample or plastic sample in a lower mag, and you check if you see any sign of burn marker.
+If no burn marker seen, that would indicate the beam is blanked without a shot is taken.

 .. _watch:

 Other things to Watch
 ---------------------

-I listed a few things here that I paid attention to.
+I listed a few more other things here that I also paid attention to.

 1. Camera mounting orientation.
-This is not critical but can give you a easier life later.
+This is not critical but can give you an easier life later.
 Our camera is mounted in the way that camera insertion is toward autoloader.
 Then there is no need to configure camera rotation and flip in DM configuration.

 #.
-There is no exsiting availble fiber NIC for us to use.
-However, there is a cat6 NIC on the motherboard you can use.
-I prefer to have
+There is no exsiting fiber NIC available (like the Spare port on K2 computer) for us to use.
+However, there is a Ethernet NIC on
-   fiber NIC for faster data transfer so I added one PCI-E 8X 10GbE netword card into the main computer.
-It sits in the very first
-   PCI-E slot from the top.
+   the motherboard you can use.
+I prefer to have fiber NIC for faster data transfer so I added one PCI-E 8X 10GbE netword card into the main computer.
+It sits in the very first PCI-E slot from the top.
 I literually get ~1Gbps real data transfer speed, from SSD Raid X drive to my storage via CIFS.

 #.
-I pre-odered extended data cable bundle, that includes 5 fiber bundles and one cat6 cable.
-It also need a long USB cable to connect
+I pre-odered extended 40 meter long data cable bundle, that includes 5 fiber bundles and one Cat6 cable.
+It also needs a long
-   to FEI computer for COM port communication for remoteTEM running on FEI scope for scope function calls.
+   USB cable to connect to FEI computer for COM port communication for remoteTEM running on FEI scope for scope function calls.
    This one is easy to miss.
-I end up using remote KVM system for USB signal too, even the KVM was bought for AV signal originally.
+I am using remote KVM system for the USB signal.

 #.
 Only at starting computer, we hear huge jet engine kind of laud sounds.
-After it is running, it is not too bad.
-I heard some lab
+After it is running, it is still noisy not too bad.
-   were testing to use soundproof rack to host the computer.
+   I heard some lab were testing to use soundproof rack to host the computer.
 If this is no concern for vibration, then it would be better to locate the K3 computer and soundproof rack in the scope room.
 I would like that a lot.
 Not sure how much more heat load this one gives compared to previously K2 computer plus its processors though.

 #.
 There is Nvidia cark K2200 for monitor display.
 That one doesn't have HDMI port, only two DisplayPort ports.
 If you need to buy
    KVM for remote AV/USB purpose, make sure to buy the unit that supports DisplayPort directly.
 DP to HDMI converter might not give
    4K resolution that 32 inch Dell 4K monitor offers.

 #.
-You should check water flow and pressure gauge often for a fresh installed K3, as they might change a bit in the beginning.
+You should check water flow and air pressure gauge often for a fresh installed K3, as they might change a bit in the beginning.
+We had
+   a startup hiccup when the water is a little too low (~19 GPM).
+It became fine after it was raised to 24 GPM.

 #.
-K3 outputs more data than K2, one has to deal with storage capacity seriously if you run a scope in effcient way.
+If there is any memory test error on any of the processors, one should shutdown and restart computer rather than a reboot.
+Power cycle
+   is lkely needed to clear out memory errors.

 #.
+K3 outputs more data than K2, one has to deal with storage capacity seriously if you run a scope ineffcient way.

+#.
 Our K3 system package came with a GP100 Nvidia card.
 Also there is MotionCor2 utility via DM interface.
 However, there is no
    way to access to MotionCor2 outside of DM.
 Fortunitely, we can still utilize the powerful GPU card.
-If we run *framewatcher* to align ~30-40 Super-res frames, it can do as fast as ~ 10 seconds for one stack.
-This is  sufficient at least for our monitoring purpose.
+If we run *framewatcher* to align ~30-40 Super-res frames, it can do as fast as ~10 seconds for one stack.
+This is sufficient at least for our session monitoring purpose.
 Very nice indeed!